 - General Fund This fund is the general operating fund of the Park District.
-It is used to account for all financial resources except those required to be accounted for in another fund. - Recreation Fund This fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for the Recreation Station, Diamond Point Park, Willowhaven Interpretive Center and most programs offered through the Park District. - Museum Fund- This fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for special purposes at the Exploration Station and certain activities at Perry Farm Living History Museum. - Illinois Municipal Retirement Fund (IMRF) This fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for the Park District's required pension contributions to the retirement fund on behalf of its employees. - Special Recreation Fund This fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for the Park District's required contribution to River Valley Special Recreation Association and expenditures in Park District compliance with the American Disability Act.
+It is used to account for all financial resources except those required to be accounted for in another fund. - Recreation Fund This fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for the Recreation Station, Diamond Point Park, Willowhaven Interpretive Center and most programs offered through the Park District. - Museum Fund- This fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for special purposes at the Exploration Station and certain activities at Perry Farm Living History Museum. - Special Recreation Fund This fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for the Park District's required contribution to River Valley Special Recreation Association and expenditures in Park District compliance with the American Disability Act.